cathxrsis/cathxrsis.github.io/drafts/2022-11-31-Undedicated-Systems-Engineers.md

 Conclusion
 ----------

-I believe that the factors explained above have culminated in a 'general vibe' that systems engineering is not a vocation of real consequence
+I believe that the factors explained above have culminated in a 'general vibe' that systems engineering is not a vocation of real consequence which acts as a barrier that ultimately reduces the number of systems engineers who make the discipline a large part of their identity.
+This is partly due to there being a number of filters already around engineering for class and gender as well as the lack of systems education and awareness in education before masters degree level or graduate scheme education.
+After this, the factors above push systems engineers away from engaging with the praxis of the discipline and prevent people from feeling that they can improve it and/or identify with it.

 ### How might we go about fixing this?